We answer your common queries and bust some myths surrounding discretionary indemnity.

 Our discretionary approach to providing assistance isn't about being able to say no, it's about having the flexibility to look at how we can help.

-In 2018, we helped on 500 cases involving our medical members in Hong Kong1, including claims, complaints and regulatory matters.
+We opened nearly 300 new cases in Hong Kong in 2022, including claims, complaints and regulatory matters.
 We help thousands of members every year with problems that arise from their professional practice and provide assistance with the vast majority of the cases.
 Only in very exceptional circumstances would we decline – for example, if a member was not in membership when the adverse incident occurred or had deliberately underpaid their subscription.

 This is no different from an insurance company declining to assist in such circumstances.